daxcee/Flow-API/README.md

     brew install node

 ## Install dependencies

-We use NPM as the dependencies/packagemanager.
+We use NPM as the dependencies/package manager.

-To install the needed modules for this Nodejs app, got to root of project: and runt the following command:
+To install the needed modules for this NodeJS app, run the following command from to the `root`of the project:

     sudo npm install

-Note that these dependencies are not checked in on the repo and thus are only available on the local machine
+Note that these dependencies are not checked in on the repo and thus are only available on the local machine.

-## Build
+## Build and Run

+First startup mongo by running:

+	   mongodb

-Navigate to `root` of project and run:
+then, from the `root` of the project run:

      bin/www